 There’s also a discounts portion of the declarations page that lists any discounts applied to your monthly premiums.
 Some terms you’ll potentially see on your policy are:

 Some items – like jewelry, money, expensive electronics, and silverware – have limited coverage amounts on most home insurance policies.
-Here’s a rundown of limits imposed on certain items:

 The 16 perils that your personal belongings are certainly protected from are:

 Fire or lightning